- 1. Freshen up with a proper break

 If you’re less fit than usual right now, riding new routes also takes the pressure off.

 15. Make the most of the daylight

-The clocks go back by one hour on October 30, meaning we’ll have to deal with dark evenings until the end of March.
+The clocks went back by one hour on October 30, and so we’re now having to deal with dark evenings until the end of March.
 And, come mid-winter, it’ll be dark by 4pm — eugh!

 16. Seek out new Strava targets

 With summer racing behind you and a winter of training ahead, autumn is the perfect time to hunt down some new Strava segments to aim for next season.